Umbrella company, PAYE vs limited company: which is better for contractors?

 - Umbrella and agency PAYE give you access to certain statutory benefits including sick pay and parental leave.
 Better ones provide cover for you to complete your work.
-Also, if the work is subject to IR35, agencies are great for keeping you covered – while umbrella workers are exempt.

 - Under an umbrella company, you will be considered an employee.
 A huge benefit of this is that you will be under a contract of employment, regardless of the number of projects you take on.
 This means you will have a record of continuous employment, ideal for mortgage and loan applications.
 Your employer will always be the umbrella company, and not the different end clients you work with.
-Ultimately, you will be able to operate with more freedom.
+Ultimately, you’ll be able to operate with more freedom.

-- Working with an agency is easy as it cuts out any third parties, plus they will work out any deductions and benefits on your behalf.
+- Working with an agency is easy as it cuts out any third parties, plus they’ll work out any deductions and benefits on your behalf.
 To get started, you simply provide your details via an application form with supporting documentation.
 When you begin work, you’ll need to log expenses and timesheets so your pay can be calculated.

 - Signing up to an umbrella is simple and can take a matter of minutes.
 You’ll just need to include details of your umbrella company in your agency application.
 Once you’re set up, you remain employed across different contracts.
 Like an agency, your tax deductions will automatically come out of your salary, so you won’t have to worry about these yourself.
 You’ll also only need to provide timesheets and expenses.